 Inspired by: Gordon Bitner Hinkley, Leader and Author

 And yet, as we began walking toward the stadium amongst the wave of Orange shirts we saw wonderful flecks of royal blue jerseys.
-We acknowledged each other with smiles and nods and I was encouraged but not yet comforted.
+We acknowledged each other with smiles and nods and I was encouraged, but not yet comforted.
 It was a big stadium after all.
-Would we be scattered and ineffectual?
+Would we be scattered and drowned out once again?

 The first time the Mets got on base and we all roared together, I got goosebumps and for a moment I felt they were cheering for us as well.
 We too were also far from home and that day those devoted Mets fans brought a slice of NYC to us and for the first time since we moved I felt not only happy and comfortable, because I am both these things, but I also felt... home.
 Home amongst my fellow Met Fans once again and 'root root root'ing for our home team.

-1. The importance of not letting a less than perfect situation today prevent me from continuing to follow through with optimism for my goals and work to create a better situation tomorrow.
+1. The importance of not letting a difficultly today prevent me from continuing to follow through with optimism for tomorrow.

-2. It reminded me that sometimes the world can be very loud and there is danger of letting it drown out our own seemingly lone voice and the struggle can feel very confidence-shatteringly real if your not on your guard.
+2. It reminded me that sometimes the world can be very loud and there is danger of letting it drown out our own voice.
+That the struggle of that can feel very confidence-shatteringly real if your not on your guard.

-5. It reminds me that my life is not about confetti cannoned celebrations, though those are fun too, it is about my personal growth and progress.
-It’s about what I learn along the way and how I use what I learn to raise myself and lift the others around me.
+5. It reminds me that my life is not about confetti cannoned celebrations, though those are fun too, it is about what I learn along the way and how I use what I learn to raise myself and lift the others around me.

 We didn’t win that night.
 In fact, we lost 6-3, but it was a wonderful night.
 It filled a need I didn’t even realize I had: It was as if our family had been teleported back to Shea and back to our home town. (okay okay Citi-field, but you know what I mean!)
 Thank you fellow Met Fans.
 It was good to be among you and I can’t wait to share a stadium with you again, wherever you may roam to support an amazing team and it’s transplanted fans!
 Thanks for the reminders and for the memories.